SviatoslavBordovski/UI_Pytest_Automation/README.md

 # Run tests project setup

 > Project allows to run tests in parallel with headless/headed mode using passed browser name and version (desktop or mobile/tablet) with 'pytest -m=regression -n=2 -v --browser=chrome --headless=true' command.

-> Run all the tests in parallel from root folder 'pytest -v -n=3 --browser=edge --headless=true'

-> Note!
+Note!
 If there are more CPU's set than test modules with opened browsers are launched => tests may fail unexpectedly.